jstephensdev/ad-free-typing/README.md

 2. Duraction, wpm, acc, and error rate calculated and displaying
 3. New Round icon button resets stats and gets new text for whichever mode is set
 4. Text generation with faker
-5. 4 differet text modes
+5. 6 differet text modes
 6. Store and limit to 12 stats in localstorage
 7. Clear all stats in localstorage
 8. client side routing with redux
 9. add date and time to rounds
 10. show or hide stats while typing
 11. docker file plus start guide
-12. can sort by lowest to highest or highest to lowest for accuracy and wpm
+12. can sort by lowest to highest or highest to lowest for accuracy and wpm, and most recent to least recent

 ## Incomplete Features

-1. check localstorage size and allow for round storage up to the limit --> Browsers can store up to 5 MiB of local storage, and 5 MiB of session storage per origin.
-Once this limit is reached, browsers throw a QuotaExceededError exception. -https://developer.mozilla.org/en-US/docs/Web/API/Storage_API/Storage_quotas_and_eviction_criteria#how_to_check_the_available_space
-2. db connection, either mysql or postgresql
+1. db connection, either mysql or postgresql

 ## Bugs

 1. timer takes a second to catch up, after it is hidden

-## Helpful Resources
+## Resources

 1. key press detection hook